how to transition out of the swaddle

 If your baby is bed sharing for ANY part of the night they need to ditch the swaddle!
 The AAP guidance for swaddling highlights some of the risks that parents need to weigh up when choosing whether or not to swaddle.
 The first is that swaddling can lead to decreased arousal and decreased arousal has been linked to SIDS.
 The other is to ensure that you are swaddling the baby correctly because a swaddle that has been secured too tightly can lead to hip dysplasia.
 You can find their guidance for hip healthy swaddling here.
 They also advise you to stop swaddling as soon as your baby shows signs of rolling over.
 The signs of rolling are:

 For some babies, it can be as early as two months of age (or even sooner!) that they begin to work on the skill of rolling.
-Therefore, the AAP recommends stopping swaddling by eight weeks old as it can increase the risk of SIDS if the baby rolls whilst swaddled.
+Therefore, the AAP recommends stopping swaddling when baby starts showing signs of rolling, in one article saying as young as 2 months as it can increase the risk of SIDS if the baby rolls whilst swaddled.
 You can find the official AAP guidance for swaddling here.

 Transition tips